-Dr. Christina Reagle is an Associate Research Fellow who joined The Teaching Research Institute after working at Oregon Department of Education and in Alaska.
+Dr. Christina Reagle is the Director for the Center on Educator Preparation & Effectiveness.
+She joined The Research Institute at Western Oregon University after working at Oregon Department of Education and in Alaska.
+Her responsibilities are primarily focused in educational evaluation and program implementation.
+Dr. Reagle believes in a systems approach to education beginning with young children and continuing as adults work toward furthering their educational goals or making life changes toward a new career.
 She has comprehensive experience in Pre-K-12, adult, and university teaching; research and evaluation; educator preparation; program coordination; educational professional development; and grant writing.
-Dr. Reagle has been involved in education, social and mental health services, and justice department federal and state grants and contracts.
+Besides education Dr. Reagle has been involved in social and mental health services, and justice department federal and state grants and contracts.

 Mandy worked for TRI as an ECE trainer and as the Director of the TRI Child Development Center before leaving to expand her knowledge and skills through work as an early intervention specialist working with infants and toddlers with moderate to severe disabilities and as a adjunct faculty member for both Linn Benton Community College and Chemeketa Community College.
 She returned to TRI to assume a number of roles including technical assistance specialist, adjunct faculty for the WOU Early Childhood Department and as project coordinator on a collaborative grant with Willamette Valley Community Health.
-Mandy is currently working across a diverse group of projects including OECIC, PEPI, QRIS, PIECE and the Transformation Funds Grant as the project coordinator.
+Mandy is currently working across a diverse group of projects including PEPI as a TA, project EF as the project coordinator and the Transformation Funds Grant as the project coordinator.